argschwind/ReptilianRhapsody/README.md

 A tab-delimited table listing all input fastq files for all sample, one file per line.
 Contains a header line with column names (sample, file).
 This allows providing multiple input files per sample on multiple lines.
-See exisiting file for example.
+See existing file for example.

 ## Running the pipeline
 To run the pipeline after setting up the configuration files run the following command: